 Platform & Step Lifts

-If access is needed between two floor levels then a platform lift is a perfect fit, we offer both temporary solutions that can be wheeled out of the way for storage and permanent fixtures that can be finished to match the theatres aesthetics.
-Our platform and step lift range is affordable and can be fitted quickly in time before the opening of a new production.
+If access is needed between two floor levels then a step or platform lift is a perfect fit, we offer both temporary solutions that can be wheeled out of the way for storage and permanent fixtures that can be finished to match the theatres aesthetics.
+Our platform and step lifts in theatres are affordable and can be fitted quickly in time before the opening of a new production.
 In addition, if disabled access is needed onto the stage itself, our step lifts are easy to use and can be fitted quickly so that the stage can accommodate everyone.
 We can even use your existing materials for the lift flooring and panels so the lift seamlessly blends into the surrounding theatre.
 For more information about platform lifts in theatres, please read our York Theatre Royal project.

 If a theatre is spread across many floors, a passenger lift can be perfect for getting customers and staff from the lobby to the Gods.
-We offer a service where lifts can be placed in an original lift shaft or stairwell or even in its own structure, with a number of finishes available.
-These lifts allow access for everyone to every part of the theatre so disabled guests can enjoy a production from anywhere in the auditorium.
-Our lifts can be styled so that they seamlessly blend into their surroundings and really bring out the character of a theatre.
+We offer a service where lifts in theatres can be placed in an original lift shaft or stairwell or even in its own structure, with a number of finishes available.
+Our lifts allow everyone to access every part of the theatre so disabled guests can enjoy a production from anywhere in the auditorium.
+Our lifts in theatres can be styled so that they seamlessly blend into their surroundings and really bring out the character of a theatre.
 In contrast, their appearance can be striking and bold as to make the lift a centrepiece in a theatre entrance or lobby.